 There are several factors that the courts will consider when determining spousal support awards in Chandler, Arizona.
 While the court will consider the length of your marriage, each spouse’s financial situation, and the standard of living that both parties enjoyed during the marriage, there are few things that can outright bar a person from receiving alimony.
-However, if you signed a prenuptial agreement that bars you from collecting alimony, there is a possibility that the court may uphold this agreement.
+If you signed a prenuptial agreement that bars you from collecting alimony, there is a possibility that the court may uphold this agreement.
 Yet, prenuptial agreements may not always be upheld by the court.
 For example, if the agreement was signed shortly before you were married, or if you didn’t have a chance to have your own lawyer review the agreement, you may be able to show the court that the agreement is not valid.
 There are other factors that can render a prenuptial agreement invalid.
 For example, if you will end up on welfare or state aid because your ex won’t pay alimony, the courts may require that your ex pay alimony.
 Before assuming that a prenuptial agreement bars you from collecting spousal support, consider reaching out to the Zachary Law Firm, spousal support attorneys in Chandler, Arizona.

 What Are Some Common Alimony Mistakes?

 Increasingly, courts favor temporary spousal support over permanent support.
 Most, but not all, spousal support awards go to individuals who have been married for a long time, or to individuals who significantly supported a spouse’s career or business.
 Yet, there are certainly some assumptions that individuals make about spousal support that can harm them.
 Spousal support is generally awarded to give a person time to rebuild their career, go back to school, get work retraining, and help with childcare should the caretaking spouse return to work.